marberts/piar/paper/paper.md

 # Example

-The goal of this example is illustrate some of the core features of `piar` by building a typical industry price index.
+The goal of this example is to illustrate some of the core features of `piar` by building a typical industry price index.
 The built-in `ms_prices` dataset has price data for five businesses over four quarters, and the `ms_weights` dataset contain weights that give the relative importance of these business in their respective industries.
 Note that these data have a fairly realistic pattern of missing data, and, although small, are emblematic of the kinds of survey data used to measure inflation (although the values are purposely unrealistic).

 ```r